 Stephen Barbee, Texas

-Stephen Dale Barbee is scheduled to be executed at 6 pm local time on Tuesday, October 12, 2021, inside the Walls Unit of the Huntsville State Penitentiary in Huntsville, Texas.
-Fifty-four-year-old Stephen is convicted of murdering 34-year-old Lisa Underwood and her 7-year-old son Jayden.
-Lisa and Jayden were killed at their Fort Worth, Texas home on February 19, 2005.
-Lisa was seven months pregnant at the time of her death.
-Stephen has been on death row in Texas for the last 15 years.
+On Wednesday, November 16, 2022, Texas executed Stephen Dale Barbee.
+He was pronounced dead at 7:35 pm local time inside the Walls Unit of the Huntsville State Penitentiary in Huntsville, Texas.
+Stephen was 55 years of age and convicted of murdering 34-year-old Lisa Underwood, and her 7-year-old son Jayden at their Fort Worth, Texas home on February 19, 2005.
+Lisa was also seven months pregnant at the time of the murder.
+Stephen has been on death row in Texas for the last 16 years.

 Stephen was a year away from graduating high school when he dropped out.
 He eventually obtained his GED.
 Stephen lost both his siblings when they were each 20 years of age, resulting in a downward spiral.
 He eventually began working as a police officer and operating a tree-trimming and concrete cutting business with his ex-wife, Theresa, from whom he was divorced.
 Stephen was also a member of a local church, where he worked with children.